 After school I began my career as a Pediatric Intensive Care Unit nurse.
 I signed up for various mission trips, but they were always with part of a medical or surgical team.
 I still kept coming back to the issue that there were so many more nurses than doctors in the world, and that there had to be a way we could use our nursing skillset to help the world's poor without having to be part of a medical or surgical team.
 But what can nurses do without doctors?

 At the core of any nursing program is a focus on preventing disease and health education.
 Every RN has the equivalent of a PhD in preventing the spread of germs.
 My first skill check in nursing school was ensuring that I knew proper hand washing technique.
 Yes, it was graded, and yes there is a right and wrong way to do this, but I digress.
 Most volunteer organizations focus on fixing problems that already exist, and few focus on preventing the cause of the disease.
 Not focusing on the cause is equivalent to putting band-aids on gaping wounds, without teaching how to prevent the wound in the first place.
 Nursing Beyond Borders was created to fix the problem at its source.

-We are partnering with orphanages, schools, clinics, and shelters to fix disease before it starts.
+We are partnering with local NGO’s and local providers to fix disease before it starts, and to provide a sustainable model of care.
 If healthcare is so scarce in the developing world why not educate the masses on ways to avoid the need for it.
-It is the collaboration between our donors and volunteers that make this endeavor possible.
+It is the collaboration between our donors, volunteers, and providers that make this endeavor possible.
 I hope that you will join me in making this dream a reality.